Cookies on BBB.org

 How to avoid visa scams

 • Only apply for a visa through official websites.
 The only official place to get information about the Diversity Visa program and immigration visas is through U.S. government websites that end in “.gov,” such as state.gov or dvprogram.state.gov.
-You should apply directly for the Diversity Visa Program through the official U.S. Department of State website during the specified registration period, which will run from May 8 to September 30, 2021.
+You should apply directly for the Diversity Visa Program through the official U.S. Department of State website during the specified registration period, which varies from year to year.

 • Be wary of people who assist with immigration visa applications.
 The U.S. Department of State does not recommend you get outside assistance and makes it clear that outside help will NOT improve your chances of being selected or approved.
 If you must get assistance, be sure you only work with reputable persons and double-check that all the information they put on your application is 100% accurate.